Bmeshanko/Compiler/README.md

 # Completed

 I have completed the Numerical Parser that handles Order of Operations.
-I have not implemented parentheses yet, but something like
+I have not implemented parentheses yet, but something like\n
 `1 + 1 * 2` will correctly output 3, not 4 like a left-to-right Numerical Parser would do.

 # In Progress